 New Futures, launched in 1988, focuses on building community partnerships of schools and other youth-serving agencies in four cities: Dayton, Ohio, Pittsburgh, Savannah, Ga., and Little Rock, Ark.
-(See related stars, page 1).

-lated story, page 1.)
-In addition to sparking interventions to raise student achievement and lower dropout, youth-unemployment, and teenage-pregnancy rates, a key project aim is to bolster the cities' capacity to gather detailed data on youths and to track students' pro-

-"That will be one of the biggest benefits of this whole activity," said Otis Johnson, executive director of the Chatham-Savannah Youth-Futures Authority, the oversight body for New Futures in Savannah.
+(See related story, page I.) raise student achievement and lower dropout, youth-unemployment, and teenage pregnancy rates, a key project aim is to bolster the cities capacity to gather detailed data on youths and to track students' proess.
+That will be one of the biggest benefits of this whole activity," said Otis Johnson, executive director of the Chatham-Savannah Youth Futures Authority, the oversight body for New Futures in Savannah.

-"If, in the next couple of years, we can get cities to become independent in their ability to process and develop good information to make decisions, it will be a real winner," said Stanley J. Schneider, senior vice president of Metis Associates, a consulting firm under contract with the Center for the Study of Social Policy to evaluate New Futures.
-15 2400 f

-Metis has prepared statistical reports on each of the cities and a draft report summarizing trends in all four cities over the first two years of the project, 1988-89 and 1989-90.
-The data, covering 61,977 6th through 12th graders the first year and 58,040 the second, show overall school-district trends rather than singling out New Futures pilot schools.
+"If, in the next couple of years, we can get cities to become independent in their ability to process and develop good information to make decisions, it will be a real winner," said Stanley J. Schneider, senior vice president of Metis Associates, a consulting firm under contract with the Center for the Study of Social Policy to evaluate New Futures 1274.59 Metis has prepared statistical reports on each of the cities and a draft report summs rizing trends in all four cities over the first two years of the project, 1938-69 and 1989-90, The date, covering 61,977 6th through 12th graders the first year and 58,040 the second show overall school-district trends rather than singling out New Futures pilot schools